BCE (NYSE:BCE) Price Target Raised to $64.00

-BCE (NYSE:BCE) (TSE:BCE) had its price target lifted by research analysts at TD Securities from $62.00 to $64.00 in a research note issued on Friday, The Fly reports.
-The firm currently has a “buy” rating on the utilities provider’s stock.
-TD Securities’ price objective would suggest a potential upside of 35.45% from the company’s previous close.
+BCE (NYSE:BCE) (TSE:BCE) had its target price increased by TD Securities from $62.00 to $64.00 in a research report released on Friday morning, The Fly reports.
+The brokerage currently has a buy rating on the utilities provider’s stock.

 BCE has been the topic of a number of other research reports.
-Morgan Stanley upgraded shares of BCE from an “underweight” rating to an “equal weight” rating and raised their price objective for the company from $55.00 to $58.00 in a research note on Friday, March 5th.
-Zacks Investment Research lowered shares of BCE from a “hold” rating to a “strong sell” rating and set a $40.00 price objective on the stock. in a research note on Thursday, March 11th.
-BMO Capital Markets lowered their price objective on shares of BCE from $61.50 to $59.50 and set an “outperform” rating on the stock in a research note on Friday, February 5th.
-Finally, Desjardins restated a “hold” rating on shares of BCE in a report on Thursday, March 18th.
-One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and two have issued a buy rating to the company.
-BCE currently has a consensus rating of “Hold” and a consensus price target of $56.39.
+Desjardins restated a hold rating on shares of BCE in a report on Thursday, March 18th.
+Zacks Investment Research cut shares of BCE from a hold rating to a strong sell rating and set a $40.00 price objective on the stock. in a report on Thursday, March 11th.
+BMO Capital Markets cut their price objective on shares of BCE from $61.50 to $59.50 and set an outperform rating on the stock in a report on Friday, February 5th.
+Finally, Morgan Stanley upgraded shares of BCE from an underweight rating to an equal weight rating and increased their price target for the company from $55.00 to $58.00 in a report on Friday, March 5th.
+One analyst has rated the stock with a sell rating, seven have given a hold rating and two have assigned a buy rating to the stock.
+The stock has an average rating of Hold and a consensus target price of $57.94.

+The firm also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Tuesday, June 15th will be given a $0.7072 dividend.
+The ex-dividend date of this dividend is Monday, June 14th.
+This is an increase from BCE’s previous quarterly dividend of $0.68.
+This represents a $2.83 annualized dividend and a yield of 5.99%.
+BCE’s dividend payout ratio (DPR) is presently 99.24%.

-A number of institutional investors have recently bought and sold shares of BCE.
-Crescent Capital Consulting LLC acquired a new position in BCE in the 4th quarter worth approximately $30,000.
-Phoenix Wealth Advisors acquired a new position in BCE in the 4th quarter worth approximately $32,000.
-Exchange Traded Concepts LLC acquired a new position in BCE in the 1st quarter worth approximately $32,000.
-Jackson Grant Investment Advisers Inc. acquired a new position in BCE in the 1st quarter worth approximately $33,000.
-Finally, NEXT Financial Group Inc boosted its stake in BCE by 45.4% in the 4th quarter.
-NEXT Financial Group Inc now owns 797 shares of the utilities provider’s stock worth $34,000 after purchasing an additional 249 shares during the period.
-45.01% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Crescent Capital Consulting LLC bought a new position in BCE in the fourth quarter worth approximately $30,000.
+Exchange Traded Concepts LLC bought a new stake in shares of BCE during the 1st quarter valued at $32,000.
+Jackson Grant Investment Advisers Inc. bought a new stake in shares of BCE during the 1st quarter valued at $33,000.
+Phoenix Wealth Advisors bought a new stake in shares of BCE during the 4th quarter valued at $32,000.
+Finally, NEXT Financial Group Inc raised its position in shares of BCE by 45.4% during the 4th quarter.
+NEXT Financial Group Inc now owns 797 shares of the utilities provider’s stock valued at $34,000 after purchasing an additional 249 shares during the period.
+Institutional investors and hedge funds own 45.01% of the company’s stock.

 About BCE